 LASCIATEcieNTRARE – 23RD APRIL IN FRONT OF THE SERRAINO VULPITTA, TRAPANI CIE (IMMIGRATION DETENTION CENTRE), Monday 23rd April 2012

 This morning at 10.30, we met with the representatives of the national campaign "LasciateCIEntrare."
-It is known that the Trapani Prefecture is not granting journalists authorisation to
+It is known that the Trapani Prefecture is not granting journalists authorisation to visit the Centre.
+Refusals do not arrive writing, simply no

 answer arrives at all.
 As we cannot enter to speak to the migrants, they come up to the windows to speak to us.